Issued May 27, 2020, updated July 15, 2020

 - In addition to these maximum occupancy limits, additional limits apply to discrete gatherings and events which may be held within the restaurant, facility, or venue, such as weddings, and catered events.
 Specifically, restaurants, facilities and venues must limit the total number of individuals gathering at one time (including staff) for any discrete gathering or event within the facility or venue as follows:

-- In the Yellow Phase of reopening, discrete gatherings are limited to 25 individuals.
+- In the Yellow and Green Phases of reopening, discrete gatherings are limited to 25 individuals.

 - Don’t use shared tables among multiple parties unless the seats can be arranged to maintain six feet of distance between parties.